Measles - Overview

 Measles is a highly contagious disease caused by the measles virus, primarily transmitted through airborne droplets.
-This virus can survive in the air for several hours, and unvaccinated individuals are at extremely high risk of infection upon exposure.
-The World Health Organization classifies it as a preventable infectious disease, but outbreaks still occur in some areas due to insufficient vaccination coverage.
+The virus can survive in the air for several hours, and unvaccinated individuals who come into contact with it are at high risk of infection.
+The World Health Organization classifies it as a preventable infectious disease, but outbreaks still occur in some regions due to insufficient vaccination coverage.

-This disease is more common in children, but adults without immunity can also become infected.
-Typical symptoms include high fever, cough, and characteristic rashes; severe cases may lead to complications such as pneumonia or encephalitis.
-The World Health Organization indicates that vaccination with the MMR vaccine (measles, mumps, and rubella combined vaccine) is currently the most effective preventive measure.
+This disease is more common in children, but adults without immunity can also be infected.
+Typical symptoms include high fever, cough, and characteristic red rash.
+Severe cases may lead to complications such as pneumonia or encephalitis.
+The WHO states that vaccination with the MMR vaccine (measles, mumps, rubella) is currently the most effective prevention method.

 Causes and Risk Factors

-The RNA genome of the measles virus is encapsulated in a lipid envelope, making it extremely contagious.
-When an infected person coughs or sneezes, the virus can remain suspended in the air, and individuals without immunity will show symptoms approximately 7 to 18 days after inhalation.
-The virus can survive in the environment for several hours, making public places or enclosed spaces prone to outbreaks.
+The measles virus (Measles virus) has an RNA genome encapsulated within a lipid envelope, making it highly infectious.
+When an infected person coughs or sneezes, the virus can remain suspended in the air.
+Individuals who are not immune and inhale these particles typically develop symptoms approximately 7 to 18 days later.
+The virus can survive in the environment for several hours, facilitating outbreaks in public or enclosed spaces.

 High-risk groups include: